siddhant-gavai/QR-CODE-GENERATOR/README.md

 # QR-CODE-GENERATOR
-in this project i build a qr code generator for the url
+in this project i build a qr code generator for the url.